 You'll have to read on to get a real understanding, but here is a quick overview of the tips:

-So now let's break it down - eight tips to help you realize perfect standard Mandarin Chinese pronunciation...
+So now let's break it down - eight tips to help move you closer to realizing perfect standard Mandarin Chinese pronunciation...

 When beginning to learn Mandarin, it's sensible to learn the four Chinese tones one at a time.
 However, you may want to quickly graduate to thinking about the tones in pairs.
 Get used to what the different combinations sound like.